danielnrz/CLIP-based-celebrity-matching-system/README.md

 * It is scale-invariant, which is useful when the magnitude of embeddings is less important than their direction.
 * It is easy to implement with NumPy and works well for ranking similarity in this context.

-## Project structure in the notebook

-The notebook is divided into two main parts:

-1. **Preparing the celebrity database**
-2. **Querying the database with an input image**

 ### Imports and setup